The only travel service introducing you to Belgrade & Serbia with care and affection!

 Sightseeing by private car/minivan and a River Cruise, approximately 4 1/2 hrs

-This originally designed sightseeing tour features all of the most important historical sights and natural attractions of Belgrade including areas beyond the city center.
+This originally designed sightseeing tour features all of the most important historical sights and nature-based attractions of Belgrade including areas beyond the city center.
 The tour also includes a short cruise by river-boat along the Sava and Danube rivers.
 You will discover the city thoroughly and this tour will be among your most memorable Belgrade experiences!

 Photo stops